pervognsen/bitwise/README.md

 simplicity over marginal gains in feature completeness or performance.
 The goal is not to outdo or compete with any existing product;
 the goal is to show how things work with real working examples.

-Despite the hardware focus, I want to make it clear almost everything does not require any special hardware or FPGA development boards for you to participate.
-All our development will be done with free tools that run on a normal Windows, Linux or Mac computers.
+Despite the hardware focus, I want to make it clear almost nothing we do will require any special hardware or FPGA development boards for you to participate.
+All our development will be done with free tools that run on normal Windows, Linux or Mac computers.
 I will periodically demonstrate code running on real FPGA boards, but it mostly be for debugging purposes.
-In fact, we want to minimize the time we spend dealing with real hardware since it's usually painful and time intensive compared to running in simulation during development.
+In fact, we want to minimize the time we spend dealing with real hardware since it's usually painful and time intensive compared to running in simulation.

 # Structure